The Unknown (1927) Lon Chaney- “Men! The beasts! God would show wisdom if he took the hands from all of them!”

 Warner Studio head Jack Warner with 2 two star ‘broads’ Bette Davis & Joan Crawford.

-It has been noted in interviews with Aldrich that his working relationship was already very good with Crawford having worked with her on Autumn Leaves (1959).
+In interviews with Aldrich, it has been noted that his working relationship with Crawford was already very good, having worked with her on Autumn Leaves (1959).
 However, with Bette Davis, he had to do a little more convincing.
 Eventually, she was on board with the project.

-It was Aldrich's persistence and his faith in the project that made Davis enthusiastic about the film.
+It was Aldrich’s persistence and his faith in the project that made Davis enthusiastic about the film.
 Crawford had already expressed a desire to work with Bette Davis in a film.
-For Bette to take on such an unattractive role was pretty gutsy for her.
+Bette taking on such an unattractive role was pretty gutsy for her.

 CM Capture 531